Bucaramanga: Municipal flag

 The municipal flag of Bucaramanga was designed by the historian Gustavo Gómez Mejía.
 Made of two green stripes with a yellow one in the middle.
 In the center, there's a blue disk, surrounded by a red circle.
 In the middle of the blue disk, there's a white star.
 In the red circle the following legend: "Below the azure of its sky and defended by the generous blood of its sons, Bucaramanga is opened to the four horizons of the motherland" is written.

 Municipal coat of arms

 The words Montani Semper Liberi are Latin for "Mountaineers are Always Free".
+This is also used as the official motto for the U.S. State of West Virginia.

 Demography

 According to the data obtained from the 2018 census and information provided by the Metropolitan Area of Bucaramanga, the city has an estimated population of 681,130 inhabitants.

 Of the total population, 47.5% are men and 52.5% women.
 The average number of occupants per household is 3.6 people.
 16.6% of people of the population are 10 years of age or younger.
 Of all cohabiting couples in the city, 46.3% were single, 26.7% were married, 5.8% were separated and 4.6% were widowed.
 9.2% of the resident population aged over 4 years are from another municipality, and 0.3% from another country.

 In the city, 39% of people live in houses, while 56.7% live in apartments and 4.3% in a leased room or other.